pdpipe/pdpipe/README.rst

 Adding doctests
 ---------------

-Please notice that for ``pdoc3`` - the used the generate documentation for ``pdpipe`` - to successfully include doctest in the generated documentation, the whole doctest must be indented in relation to the opening multi-string indentation:
+Please notice that for ``pdoc3`` - the Python package used the generate documentation for ``pdpipe`` - to successfully include doctests in the generated documentation, the whole doctest must be indented in relation to the opening multi-string indentation:

 .. code-block:: python